-Your most trusted and loyal Entourages can progress beyond L5, although they progress very slowly, and may (if they meet the criteria) move beyond the normal NPC classes by taking a prestige class or a level of Aristocrat.
-You may only have a few Advanced-Entourages.
-This 'upgrade' becomes available when the PC reaches L6, and you may only ever have 1/4 of your level in Entourage-Cousins or Entourage-Allies, and they count against your overall Entourage limit.
+Your most trusted and loyal Entourages can progress beyond L5, although they can never exceed 2/3 of your level.
+At higher levels, they progress very slowly, and may (if they meet the criteria) move beyond the normal NPC classes by taking a prestige class or a level of Aristocrat.
+You may only have a few Advanced-Entouragescannot have any until your PC reaches L6, and then you may only ever have 1/4 of your level as Entourage-Cousins or Entourage-Allies, they still count against your overall Entourage limit.

 For most players, there is little 'crunch' advantage in promoting an entourage to either Cousin or Ally status.
 It doesn't give the Entourage any more Role Play opportunities, and progression (beyond L5) is so slow that it doesn't really add very much to the skills required for running settlements or strongholds.
 However, there can be 'Fluff' advantages for those PCs interested in building up their in-game background and personal history.
 At L6 an Advanced-Entourage may take a prestige class, if they have at least one ability at 15, and meet all the PRC criteria.